kaisubr/mxcat/README.md

 You can pipe to cat if you want access to `cat`-like options (such as -n, -v, and so on)
 * Keep in mind that parsing multiple large mscx files will certainly take some time.
 * `mxcat` does not (yet) have functionality to connect slurs and ties over different scores.
 If staff count is not constant over all files, you may find unexpected concatenation due to ambiguity while merging.
+Staves will be printed in order of increasing number.

 <p align="center">
   <img src="sample.gif" style="text-align: center" width="653px"/>